lordsutch/georgia-textbook/outline.md

     4. Secretary of State

-    5. Other statewide offices
+    5. Other statewide elected offices

-        1. School superintendent
+        1. School Superintendent
-        2. Agriculture commissioner
+        2. Agriculture Commissioner
-        3. Labor commissioner
+        3. Labor Commissioner
-        4. Public service commission
+        4. Public Service Commission

     6. Departments, boards, and other agencies

 6. The Judiciary

-    1. Original vs appellate courts
+    1. Organization
     2. Criminal law
     3. Civil and family law